Second Major in Entrepreneurship

 |

-*PS5888 Making and Thinkering (4 AU) |
+*PS5888 Making and Tinkering (4 AU) |

 This course aims to create an environment that allows students to apply their scientific knowledge to identify and solve open-ended, real-life problems together with their peers from different disciplines.
 You will have the opportunities to freely explore, take risks and even if you fail, you will be able to learn from your failures.
 The end-product of the investigation will be a (possibly novel) prototype designed and created by you and your team to solve the problem you identified.
 You will also be required to do presentations of your project.
-For more details, please download the full module outline here. |
+Contact the course offering school, School of Physical and Mathematical Sciences (SPMS), for more details. |

 ET5215 Entrepreneurial Business Development (3 AU) |